ka-zuumi/RRKM-Branching-Ratios/README.md

 └── geometries/
 ```

 For this code, information must be stored as follows: the energies in `PES.dat`, the frequencies and zero-point energies (ZPEs) in `geometries-frequenciesANDzpe.txt`, and a list of XYZ files with optimized geometries of each intermediate and transition state in `geometries/`.
-After specifying the total energy and rotational excitation of the system in the script `getRateConstantMatrix.sh`, it may be executed to produce the following ouptut like so:
+After specifying the total energy and rotational excitation of the system in the script `getRateConstantMatrix.sh`, it may be executed to produce the following output like so:

 ```bash
 ./getRateConstantMatrix.sh > rateConstantMatrix.dat